canonical/ubuntu-pro-client/docs/howtoguides/fix_index.rst

 Using the Pro Client, you can handle individual vulnerabilities (both CVEs and USNs) that may be affecting your machine.
-You can also preview what will happen if you run the ``pro fix`` command on a specific vulnerability, and control is related USNs are fixed.
+You can also preview what will happen if you run the ``pro fix`` command on a specific vulnerability, and control if related USNs are fixed.

 * :ref:`Check if a system is affected <pro-fix-check-cve>`
 * :ref:`Use pro fix to resolve a CVE or USN <pro-fix-resolve-cve>`